 You can even watch TV or your favorite movie while working out.

-With a recumbent bike, an average-sized person of 150 pounds is capable of losing around 462 calories on moderate intensity per hour plus 90 calories more on higher intensity.
+With a recumbent bike, an average-sized person of 150 pounds is capable of losing around 462 calories on moderate-intensity per hour plus 90 calories more on a higher intensity.

 In terms of value for money, the recumbent bike is indeed worth every penny you spend on it.